Kenan-Alnaser/UEFA-Euro-2020/README.md

 Slider arrow icons by React Icons.

-React-slick-carousel package used for groups component.
+React-slick-carousel package used for groups matchup component.